A legal appeal challenging the wording of ’s successful tax-hike referendum may head to the Illinois Supreme Court.

 “This case has been a drain on district resources for more than a year,” Donnan said in the statement.
 “I sincerely hope this concludes quickly so District 39 can focus its resources and attention where it belongs, on our students.”

-The original lawsuit, filed by Wilmette resident Herbet Sorock and TUA alleged that language appearing on the tax-hike referendum misled voters.
-A judge dismissed the lawsuit in June 2011.
+The filed by Wilmette resident Herbet Sorock and TUA alleged that language appearing on the tax-hike referendum misled voters. .
 Sorock and TUA filed an appeal in July 2011 and the case was combined with a similar TUA lawsuit against Oak Park School District 97.
 Both appeals were dismissed March 15, and a motion to reinstate the cases was rejected April 11.

 Sorock is not participating in the current petition before the Illinois Supreme Court, according to Wilmette Public Schools District 39’s press release.